RituLiot/ptcg-decks/Favorites/Standard: E-on.md

 ![decklist](../!Images/Standard/7BST-MEW/LZB%20Goodra.png)

 Classic lost zone goodness with a focus on staying alive.
-Goodra unfortunately never found its footing in E-on era, but it did have good matchups against decks that have a damage cap, and if you setup fast enough - opponent could only do so much.
+Goodra unfortunately never found its footing in the E-on era, but it did have good matchups against decks that have a damage cap, and if you setup fast enough, opponent could only do so much.
 Add miscalleneous attackers, and you've got yourself a deck that's missing the top spot by ju-u-ust a smidge.

 [top](#standard-e-on)